 We welcome like-minded scholars, especially but not exclusively those working in literary and cultural studies, and invite you to join our listserv and contact Joela Jacobs (email@example.com) to add your bio and publications to the website.
 The website is intended to facilitate collaborations and build a relevant bibliography, to which you can contribute in our Mendeley group.

-This international network was founded in 2016 at the German Studies Association conference (at the seminar: The Literary Life of Plants: Agency, Languages, and Poetics of the Vegetal) and is headed by Joela Jacobs and Isabel Kranz, with support by Dani Stuchel.
+This international network was founded in 2016 at the German Studies Association conference (at the seminar: The Literary Life of Plants: Agency, Languages, and Poetics of the Vegetal) and is headed by Joela Jacobs and Isabel Kranz, currently supported in a variety of ways by graduate assistants Maren Mayer-Schwieger, Sina Meissgeier, Harry Smith, and Dani Stuchel.